canonical/launchpad-manual/how-to/database-schema-changes-process.rst

 ------------------------------

 It is possible to land changes to security.cfg on \`master\` rather than
 \`db-devel`.
-These changes are deployed during nodowntime rollouts.
+These changes are deployed during no-downtime rollouts.

 Note that adding new users requires manual DB reconfiguration, so you need to file an RT ticket to grant access to relevant machines and make